jesstierney/pliocene-da/README.md

 ### dGMST.m
 This function allows you to calculate delta GMST between two pre-processed climate model runs.
 GMST is computed from the tas (near surface air temperature) field using a latitude-weighted spatial mean.

-### network-experiments
+### da-experiments
-This folder holds functions that quickly produce a number of reconstructions using different experimental configurations.
+This folder holds functions that produce the DA reconstructions presented in the paper using different experimental configurations.
 The contents include:

-* `runNetworkExperiments.m` and `runNetworkExperimentsLoc`: Functions that generate reconstructions for a combination of (1) all proxies / UK-only, and (2) annual / seasonal Mediterranean UK records. `Loc` applies covariance localization.
-* `pliomip.m`: Runs experiments using all PlioMIP runs, excluding COSMOS and all cloud physics runs
+* `pliomip.m`: Runs experiments using only PlioMIP2 runs, excluding COSMOS and all cloud physics runs
-* `pliomipCloud.m`: Runs experiments using all PlioMIP runs, excluding COSMOS and cloud physics runs with unrealistic dGMST (outside of 0 and 8 degrees difference from preindustrial).
+* `pliomipCloud.m`: Runs experiments using the full prior, which includes PlioMIP 2 runs (excluding COSMOS) and cloud runs (excluding those with unrealistic dGMST, i.e. outside of 1 and 8 degrees difference from preindustrial).
 * `cesmCloud.m`: Runs experiments using all CESM-family (CCSM and CESM) runs for the PI timeslice, and then only the perturbed cloud runs for the Pliocene slices (excluding unrealistic dGMST as above).
-* `cesmOnly.m`: Runs the experiments using priors selected from CCSM and CESM runs.
-Excludes runs with perturbed cloud physics resulting in unrealistic delta GMST values.

 To use these functions, you should enter `pliomip` etc in the MATLAB console.
 Note that you must first generate the ensembles, estimates, and R error variances detailed in [HowToRunAnalysis.m](#HowToRunAnalysism) before you will be able to use these functions.